Our Health Guarantee

-We are certified as a Blue Ribbon breeder by the Goldendoodle Association (GANA) and Good Dog, both of which certify our pre-breeding health testing and policies and practices.
+We are certified as ethical breeders by the Goldendoodle Association (GANA) and Good Dog, both of which certify our pre-breeding health testing and policies and practices.

 We encourage you to check with the certifying organizations (of us or any other breeder you are considering) to ensure good standing prior to reserving a puppy.

 If you have any questions about the testing we do, please contact us or consult your veterinarian.
 We would be happy to discuss health testing or any other questions you may have.

 If your puppy is found by a licensed veterinarian to have a life-threatening genetic eye or hip defect within the warranty period, we will replace the puppy with one of the same size, if available (terms and details below).